confluentinc/live-labs/connectors-mongodb/README.md

 1. Type **stock_trades** as the Topic name and hit **Create with defaults**.

-1. When prompted to create a schema, click "Skip"
+1. When prompted to create a schema, click "Skip".
+We're using Avro which will automatically register with Schema Registry.

 ---